FloraNuno/NunoFlora-NX/README.md

 On the first boot up your chip will enter into a training session, blinking yellow.
 This may take up to 30 minutes.
 (Recommended to plug in a charger)
 After the initial training the chip will blink magenta and turn green upon successful boot up.

+<B>Third:</B>

+Partition you SDCard and Create a Emunand.
+Just run Emunand.

 <B>All Done</B>

 Calm down and try again.